 Corresponding author’s mailing address.
 This mailing address should reflect the lead author’s main affiliation or the one related to the work submitted.
 It must be clearly and accurately reported.
 P.O. boxes will not be accepted.

-All research articles must have a structured abstract, with at least the following sections: introduction, objectives, results and conclusions.
+All research articles must have a structured abstract (see above).
 Narrative articles must also provide an abstract that clearly identifies the review question, the method used to develop the review, the importance of the topic covered by the review, and main conclusions.

 For authors submitting only Spanish manuscripts, they must provide an abstract in English, as well as an English translation of the manuscript title.
 While this is a submission requisite, the editors may copyedit title and abstract before publication if need be.

 Medwave publishes in two languages but under a single unique DOI (Digital Object Identifier).
 Authors may submit their work in Spanish, or in English.

 If your manuscript contains tables, you should number them consecutively and include a table title that explains the content clearly, without having to search for it in the manuscript.
 You should include short column headings (you may use abbreviations here).
 If clarifying notes are needed, put them under the table.
 Explain abbreviations used in the table.
 Refer to the tables in your manuscript as they appear and cite them accordingly.
 You can place your tables as they are mentioned in the manuscript and you no not need to put them at the end of the manuscript.
 Do not imbed tables as objects – it must be possible to edit them.